Isuzu D-Max: Thailand

 In the middle of September 2009, Isuzu introduced the D-Max Super Platinum models.
 SL model was dropped.
 Highline SLX 4x2 models received same fascia and front bumper as Hi-Lander / LS 4x4 style, new 16" wheels and newer styles of alloy wheels for SLX / Hi-Lander / LS 4x4, newer rear bumper, and new "Super Platinum" marque at the tailgate.
 LS 4x4 models received skid plate attached under the bumper in brighter silver, newer sidestep.
 Highline Hi-Lander / LS 4x4 models have newer style blind spot rear view mirrors, and new short-plot antenna.

 Every year since late 2005 until now, there are several special D-Max & MU-7 models.
-Available exclusively only for a period during Thailand's 2 largest auto shows and also other special Isuzu occasions.
-They were all unique yet never the same in each presentation.
-D-Max Smart models are such one remarkably special model set.
+Available exclusively only for a period during Thailand's 2 largest auto shows and also other Isuzu occasions and they were all unique.
+D-Max Smart models are one special model set.
 Available in several occasions during 2008.
 This edition modifies SpaceCab 4x2 2.5 by special white pearl exterior colour and optional equipment such as immobilizer key.

 Ever since Platinum models introduced, D-Max Smart models expanded up to 3 choices: SpaceCab 4x2, Cab4 4x2, and Hi-Lander 2-Door.
 These 3 models also updated as new Super Platinum models.

 In 2009, a sport version of the D-Max named the X-Series was introduced, aimed especially for a target group of young people normally not interested in using pickup trucks.
 It was marketed as a "Lifestyle Pickup" and equipped with additional skirts and prominent red Isuzu letters at front grille.
 The wheels remain unchanged from the normal model but came with gunmetal paint finish.
 Available in two-door SpaceCab and four-door Cab4 body variants with a manual transmission.

 In 2010, D-Max and MU-7 Super Titanium models were introduced.
 It featured a frontal camera, usually found in luxury cars, first time ever in a Thai pickup, and are the last model in this generation.